huynguyengl99/django-headless-cms/docs/quick-start.rst

 - Click the `Translate missing` button to use AI to translate the post into other languages.
 - Click `Publish` to publish the post.
 - Restart the FE dev server.
-- Visit `http://localhost:4321/en/blog` to see the new post at the top of the page.
+- Visit http://localhost:4321/en/blog to see the new post at the top of the page.
 - Click the post to view its details.
 - Select other languages to see the post translated into different languages.

+**And that's all about getting started with Django-headless-cms in conjunction with Astrowind.
+For more information, explore the other sections of the documentation.**